Did you know that 79% of us struggle with stress?

 7.2.
 Drinking & Smoking

 Drinking, smoking, and general drug usage may all seem like adequate go-tos when dealing with stress.
+But not only do these substances harm your health, they can also lead to bad habits.

 Often this creates unhealthy habits long-term, and never really deals with the underlying problem.